-We proposed a simple white rendered addition linked to the existing house with a bespoke frameless glazed link.
-We extended the existing living room, which became a kitchen with a dining area.
+Situated within a Conservation Area in Colchester, the existing dwelling is of soft, red brick.
+David proposed a simple white rendered addition linked to the existing house with a bespoke frameless glazed link.
+The existing living room was extended to become a kitchen with a dining area.
 A new utility room was created from the original kitchen.

 At the lower level, the new building has an ecologically-friendly planted roof, echoing the organised rectangular pockets of lawn at the upper level of the site.